 1992 – Westminster Confession & Creeds Dabney – excellent

-In particular, Doug acknowledges that reading Dabney was influential in shaping his view of the Civil War:
+In particular, Wilson acknowledges that reading Dabney was influential in shaping his view of the Civil War:

 I also read Dabney’s A Defense of Virginia and the South in mid-1984, and was persuaded that my previous take on the Civil War had been too facile.